cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 Wrangler will compile your code, upload the associated Workers Sites folder (`public`, by default), and begin handling requests sent to your `*.workers.dev` application, or to your zone.
 To confirm everything works as expected, you should:

 1. Visit your application (e.g., [my-auth-test.signalnerve.workers.dev](https://my-auth-test.signalnerve.workers.dev)), which should redirect you to Auth0’s login page.
-2. Log in with an email/password, or if you have enabled Google, Twitter, or other identity providers, the identity provider of your choice.
+2. Log in with an email/password or the social identity provider of your choice, if enabled.
 3. Let Auth0 redirect you to `/auth`, and then to `/`.
 As this is happening, your Workers application has exchanged a login `code` with Auth0 for an access token, persisted it to Workers KV, and registered you as an authorized user via a cookie.
 4. If you see your site, you have successfully authorized users to your Workers application, using Auth0.